Improve online school fundraisers by leveraging your online store

 If your fundraising company offers an online store, how can you get the most out of it?

-What follows are some promotional ideas that have been proven to work for many schools that can work for your school as well.
+What follows are some ideas for online fundraisers that work for many schools.

 Promote Internet Selling to Parents